 Jacqueline Hampshire - "Doing Differently Now: Lubaina Himid and the Future of Britain’s Memorial Landscape"

 Hannah Deskin - "Divergence & Fragmentation: Contemporary Indigenous Art in the Mapped 'Global' World"

 March 23, 2018 - Growth // FDG x Art Souterrain

-In collaboration with the Art Souterrain festival, The Fridge Door Gallery presents its spring vernissage, Growth, as an examination of the multi-faceted nature of growth, touching on the many kinds of labor associated with the act of growing.
-As part of Festival Art Souterrain’s 2018 iteration, Labor Improbus, and taking inspiration from McGill University’s motto “Grandescunt Aucta Labore”, we seek to examine the role of work and growth in our daily lives.
+In collaboration with the Art Souterrain festival, The Fridge Door Gallery presented its spring vernissage, Growth, as an examination of the multi-faceted nature of growth, touching on the many kinds of labor associated with the act of growing.
+As part of Festival Art Souterrain’s 2018 iteration, Labor Improbus, and taking inspiration from McGill University’s motto “Grandescunt Aucta Labore”, FDG sought to examine the role of work and growth in our daily lives.
 How do we as individuals and communities grow through and because of work?

 March 30, 2017 - Canvas Undergraduate Colloquium & Journal Launch

 The first annual Canvas Undergraduate Colloquium, hosted by Canvas: McGill's Undergraduate Journal of Art History and Communication Studies, featured research presentations from AHCS students, followed by a wine and cheese.
 The event launched the 16th printed edition of Canvas.

 Elena Lin - "L'Infiniment Petit and Monstrous Social Anxieties: Envisioning Disease in Fin de Siècle Culture Through the Eyes of Odilon Redon"